 “It was really sweet of them to come and listen,” says Marcia.
 “They’re so busy and they’re saving lives and making miracles happen.
 We were really touched that everyone took the time to come and listen to her play.”

-Isabella is working with the on-staff musicologist at NYP Komansky Children’s Hospital to continue visiting and playing music for the babies.
+Isabella looks forward to returning to NYP Komansky Children’s Hospital once the risk of COVID-19 has abated to continue visiting and playing music for the babies.